Fudan-iGEM/2024-wiki/src/human-practices.md

 Using sponges as an example, he suggested that we could adopt a biomimetic approach to mimic how sponges filter seawater, allowing sufficient flux of seawater through the bacterial body.

 After further research and discussions, we created hardware designs for natural water bodies based on mesh design.
-This part of the hardware design can be found in the “Hardware” section.
+More details about this part, please visit our [Hardware](/fudan/hardware) page.

 <br>